Bigit1024/AI-ML-DL/README.md

 # AI-ML-DL
-These are some of my sample projects, where I try out the use cases of AI and ML.
+These are some of my sample projects, where I upload projects on the topic of AI and ML.